The Complete Stripe Nonprofit Guide For Fundraising & Donations

 - ACH Transactions: 0.8% (max. $5)

-Stripe’s nonprofit pricing will save you 0.7% per transaction.
+Stripe’s nonprofit pricing will save you 0.7% per transaction on credit cards.
 Note that American Express transactions may process at a different rate.
 You can get a full breakdown of additional fees for Stripe services in our guide to Stripe processing fees.

 How To Create A Nonprofit Account For Stripe